manbehindthemadness/Mavlite/docs/_build/html/_sources/index.rst.txt

 About
 =====

-Mavlite is an attempt to make a fully elective, light-weight Mavlink module for micropython and circuitpython.
+Mavlite is an attempt to make a fully elective, asynchronous, and light-weight Mavlink module for micropython and circuitpython.

 System requirements
 ===================